 Live Stream provider

 Change the Enable Chat toggle to 'Yes' to let attendees send messages to one another during the stream.
-Chat messages also appear in the Webex Events Streaming studio so speakers can see and respond to them.
-Remember that you can also use Q&A and Polling for even deeper engagement during your live stream.
+Attendee chat messages also appear in the Webex Events Production Studio so speakers can view and respond to them.
+Remember that you can also use Q&A and Polling to further engage attendees during your live stream.

-⭐ Keep in mind, we strongly encourage testing any website you choose for the Custom Tab in the Web App and Mobile App to ensure the website embeds correctly and works consistently.
+⭐ Keep in mind, we strongly encourage testing any website you choose to display as a Custom Tab in the Mobile App and web experience to ensure the website embeds correctly and works consistently.

 Click Save Changes when you're done.